MrValdez/Roshambo/README.md

 ```

   The function **isVerbose()** must also exist.
 This function should return True if we want the test suite to print the play results of each turn.

+  The function **shutdown()** must also exist.
+This function is called when the program is about to exit.
+Any cleanups that should be done should be called here.

 ##RPS library
 The rps library contains the following test suite related functions: